 Here are a few helpful tips you can follow to manage your student loan debts

 Borrowers often think there is only one kind of student loan.
 Further studies and information gathering will make you discover that there are different types of loans that can be borrowed.

 College students usually go for federal or private student loans but under federal loans, there are loans like the Direct Subsidized and Unsubsidized Loans, and Direct PLUS loans offered to the students or parents.

 You can take guidance from the Financial Aid Department at your school, or you can perform online research at home, to choose a student loan.

 It's always great to apply for a credit card for college expenses.
 Credit Card Companies support these actions as they know students have a great future ahead of them.

 Using a credit card to pay back the money, in the end, is in a way, similar to spending money which is not yours.
 Although they come with numerous perks, it's always crucial to be cautious about the terms and conditions laid out for each card you are interested to apply for.

 Repay interest quickly

 Student loans are a good way to finance your education.
 However, the interest that comes with it can make it difficult to pay it off.
-Student loans from the Federal Government technically have a better interest rate as you can defer it on the taxes.
+Student loans from the federal government technically have a better interest rate as you can defer it on the taxes.

-Loans that are not on need basis should be paid first as their interest rates start to accumulate as soon as you finish schooling.
+Loans that are not on a need basis should be paid first as their interest rates start to accumulate as soon as you finish schooling.